The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Introduction

 \section{Introduction}

-Transverse oscillations of coronal loops were first identified by Aschwanden et al. (1999) and Nakariakov et al. (1999) using the observations of TRACE (the Transition Region And Coronal Explorer).
+Transverse coronal loop oscillations triggered by explosive events, such as flares or filament eruptions, were first identified by Aschwanden et al. (1999) and Nakariakov et al. (1999) using the observations of TRACE (Transition Region And Coronal Explorer).
+These oscillations have been interpreted as the kink MHD modes of a cylindrical coronal flux tube by Nakariakov et al. (1999).

-Verwichte et al. (2004), using the observations of TRACE, detected the multimode oscillations for the first time.
-They found that two loops are oscillating in both the fundamental and the first-overtone standing kink modes.
-According to the theory of MHD waves, for uniform loops the ratio of the period of the fundamental to the period of the first overtone is exactly 2, but the ratios found by Verwichte et al. (2004) are 1.81$\pm$0.25 and 1.64$\pm$0.23.
-However, these values were corrected with the improvement of the observational error bars to 1.82$\pm$0.08 and 1.58$\pm$0.06, respectively, by Van Doorsselaere, Nakariakov \& Verwichte (2007).
+One of the important tools in the coronal seismology is determination of the period ratio $P_1/P_2$ between the period $P_1$ of the fundamental mode and the period $P_2$ of its first harmonic.
+The deviation of the period ratio from its canonical harmonic value of 2 has been observed in coronal loop oscillations.
+Verwichte et al. (2004), using the observations of TRACE, have identified the fundamental and its first harmonic of the transverse kink mode in two coronal loops.
+The period ratios observed by Verwichte et al. (2004) are $1.81 \pm 0.25$ and $1.64 \pm 0.23$.
+However, these values were corrected with the improvement of the observational error bars to $1.82 \pm 0.08$ and $1.58 \pm 0.06$, respectively, by Van Doorsselaere, Nakariakov \& Verwichte (2007).
 Also Verth, Erd\'{e}lyi \& Jess (2008) added some further corrections by considering the effects of loop expansion and estimated a period ratio of 1.54.
-All these values clearly differ from 2.
-This may be caused by different factors such as the effects of curvature (see e.g. Van Doorsselaere et al. 2004), leakage (see De Pontieu, Martens \& Hudson 2001), density stratification in the loops (see e.g. Andries et al. 2005; Erd\'{e}lyi \& Verth 2007; Karami \& Asvar 2007; Safari, Nasiri \& Sobouti 2007; Karami, Nasiri \& Amiri 2009), magnetic field expansion (see Verth \& Erd\'{e}lyi 2008; Ruderman, Verth \& Erd\'{e}lyi 2008; Verth, Erd\'{e}lyi \& Jess 2008) and magnetic twist (see e.g. Erd\'{e}lyi \& Fedun 2006; Erd\'{e}lyi \& Carter 2006; Karami \& Barin 2009).
+All these values clearly are lower than 2.
+This may be caused by different factors such as the effects of density stratification (see e.g. Andries et al. 2005; Erd\'{e}lyi \& Verth 2007; Karami \& Asvar 2007; Safari, Nasiri \& Sobouti 2007; Karami, Nasiri \& Amiri 2009) and magnetic twist (see Erd\'{e}lyi \& Carter 2006; Erd\'{e}lyi \& Fedun 2006; Karami \& Barin 2009; Karami \& Bahari 2010) in the loops.
+Note that in some cases the period ratio is shifted to higher values than 2.
+For instance, in Table 1 of Andries et al. (2009) there are two observational examples with $P_1/P_2>2$.
+This may be caused by the effect of magnetic field expansion (see e.g. Verth \& Erd\'{e}lyi 2008; Ruderman, Verth \& Erd\'{e}lyi 2008; Verth, Erd\'{e}lyi \& Jess 2008; Karami \& Bahari 2011).
+Also there are some observational cases in which the period ratios do not show any significant departures from their canonical harmonic values.
+For instance, in Table 1 of Andries et al. (2009) there is an example with $P_1/P_2 =2$.
+Also Van Doorsselaere et al. (2009) found $P_1/P_2\approx2$ and $P_1/P_3\approx 3$ in a highly twisted loop structure which is certainly not homogeneous and the loop structure could be classified as a sigmoid.

-Mikhalyaev $\&$ Solov'ev (2005) investigated the magnetohydrodynamic (MHD) waves in a double magnetic flux tube embedded in a uniform external magnetic field.
-The tube consists of a dense hot cylindrical cord surrounded by a co-axial shell.
-They found two slow and two fast magnetosonic modes can exist in the thin double tube.